jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Psionic Exoskeleton**
 **Psionic Exoskeleton** is a combat power, but its effect lasts for the rest of the turn.

+# Angel (MC)
+Set: Resistance
+When Angel levels up,
+he transforms into
+Archangel.
+When this
+happens, he keeps
+his orientation
+(ready/exhausted,
+face-up/face-down),
+all of his counters, and any
+effects on him.
+Also note Archangel doesn’t have a Level 1 version.
+The only way to become him normally is to start the game with Level 1
+Angel as your Main Character.

 # Arnim Zola (MC)
 Set: Crossover
 **ESP Box**